ADMINISTRATIVE DRIVING PROHIBITION (ADP)

 If you are being charged with a DUI, you will be arrested, informed of your Charter rights, transported to a police detachment for further testing and processing, and given a Promise to Appear with a court date.
 You will also receive a Notice of Driving Prohibition that immediately prohibits you from driving for 90 days.

-Will I end up with a criminal record after receiving an ADP?
+Will I get a criminal record after receiving an ADP?

 The ADP is not served under the Criminal Code, so it does not result in a criminal record.
 However, a DUI or impaired driving offence is a criminal charge.
 If you are convicted of a DUI, you will get a permanent criminal record.